AlexWendland/public-note/programming/Object.md

 		...
 ```

 Whilst this might look quite similar, the purpose of the class variables `_x` and `_y` is not to be accessed by code outside of the point class.
 You only access or edit data through the interface you define.
+We do this so the interface can stay fixed but the implementation could change.
+In this example if we wanted to switch from storing points in cartesian to polar, we could do so without the user ever knowing.